-Of course there are objects you need everyday, multiple times a day and you better have them always available.
+Of course, there are objects you need every day, multiple times a day and you better have them always available.
 However, there are lots of objects that you can share with your neighbors or your local community, so each one of you won’t have to buy one.
-Examples can be barbecues, printers, gardening machineries and tools, chairs and whichever other object you can think of that you don’t need everyday.
+Examples can be barbecues, printers, gardening machinery and tools, chairs and whichever other object you can think of that you don’t need every day.
 This is a principle of the sharing economy and it’s a perfect way to save money, help others with what they need and reduce your consumptions.
 Same thing goes for cooperation: if you choose to collaborate actively with your neighborhood, you’ll be able to help others and help yourself too in all sorts of activities.

 When you really don’t see the point of having an object anymore, don’t throw it away, especially if it’s still perfectly functioning, or if it needs just a little repair.
 Donate it to someone who really needs it, or to thrift organizations and shops.
 You can even sell it for a small price, if you think that’s the case.
 The important thing is: don’t throw it away.

 That’s actually the first thing to do when it comes to helping others and protecting Earth.
 To pay attention means to identify opportunity.
 Let’s make some examples: when you throw something away, keep in mind it could become a trap for wild animals, such as birds, fishes and turtles, so always make sure to cut garbage items so they won’t harm any living being.
 Turn off your power strips, and all electronic devices when you are not using them.
 Don’t leave transformers plugged in.
 Don’t leave electronics in standby mode.